zc/wsgidriver/README.rst

       internet explorer,10,Windows 8

-    Items on the right can be ommitted.
+    Items on the right can be omitted.
 In the example above, we've left off the command executor.
 If the command executor isn't provided as part of the option, it must be provided via the ``SELENIUM_REMOTE_COMMAND_EXECUTOR`` environment variable.